openstack-archive/fuel-library/deployment/puppet/openstack/README.md

 ####  openstack::all

-The openstack::all class provides a single configuration interface that can be used to deploy all Openstack services on a single host.
+The openstack::all class provides a single configuration interface that can be used to deploy all OpenStack services on a single host.

-This is a great starting place for people who are just kicking the tires with Openstack or with Puppet deployed OpenStack environments.
+This is a great starting place for people who are just kicking the tires with OpenStack or with Puppet deployed OpenStack environments.

 ##### Usage Example: